 Dogs are complex beings, just like people.
 And, therefore, love isn’t automatic for them.
 In fact, some dogs seem to actively want to get away from their owners.
 Many people who haven’t owned a dog before assume that the relationship is automatically positive.
 Our canine friends are naturally loving creatures, right?
 That’s what we’ve been taught.
 “A dog will love you no matter how bad your day has been.”
 But it turns out that it isn’t as simple as this.
+Even though every dog, is unique, with its own personality, breeds are often known for sharing characteristics.
+A Pomsky adult dog will be different from a chihuahua or labrador retriever.
+It’s all about getting to know your dog.
 You can rescue an old dog from the pound and spend months trying to get the animal on your side.
 It’s not a straightforward process.
 The good news is that there are a bunch of techniques that you can use to make it more likely that your dog will love and respect you.
 Here’s what to do if you’re struggling.

 Go For Regular Walks

 Ideally, you want your dog to associate having a good time with being physically close to you.
 They need to feel like you’re a positive force in their lives – a guiding member of the pack.
 The best way to get a dog to feel good is to take them for regular walks.
 The more often they can get out of the house and into nature, the better.
 And if you’re the one to give it to them, they’ll soon begin to associate you with feeling great.
 Flushing your dog will feel-good hormones is a great way to start the bonding process.
 After exercise, their oxytocin levels are high.
 And that makes it more likely they will attach to you.